Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 And of course some of them were undoubtedly compromised by Hierarchy demons, which made every conversation with Regaari mildly fraught with uncertainty.
 So long as there were implants in his brain....

 “Would that include translators?”
 Regaari asked, ears askance.
-It was difficult to read what that particular set of them might mean---they were every bit as expressive as a human’s eyebrows, but of course human instincts weren’t tuned for Gaoian ears.
+It was difficult to read what that particular set of them might mean - they were every bit as expressive as a human’s eyebrows, but of course human instincts weren’t tuned for Gaoian ears.

 “Preferably unaugmented,” Knight repeated, going with the safe bet of sharing no more than he’d already given.
 Now was not the time for giving away more than was strictly necessary.
 Maybe in future, after the Whitecrests proved themselves…